nightflyza/OphanimFlow/README.md

 ?module=graph&dir=R&period=week&ip=172.16.68.173&w=1300&h=400
 ```

+IP 0.0.0.0 returns summary bansiwdth chart for all tracked hosts.

 ## gettraff

 This API call returns JSON array of all traffic summary collected by some period for all or specified IP address.